Nicolaides-Baraitser Syndrome Overview

 Nicolaides-Baraitser syndrome follows an autosomal dominant pattern of inheritance, which means one copy of the altered gene in each cell is sufficient to cause the disorder.

-Raoul Hennekam is in Amsterdam, Netherlands.
-Hennekam is rated as a Distinguished expert by MediFind in the treatment of Nicolaides-Baraitser Syndrome.
-He is also highly rated in 106 other conditions, according to our data.
-His top areas of expertise are Marshall-Smith Syndrome, Nicolaides-Baraitser Syndrome, Rubinstein-Taybi Syndrome, and Otopalatodigital Syndrome Type 1.
+Raoul Hennekam practices in Amsterdam, Netherlands.
+Mr. Hennekam is rated as an Elite expert by MediFind in the treatment of Nicolaides-Baraitser Syndrome.
+His top areas of expertise are Nicolaides-Baraitser Syndrome, Marshall-Smith Syndrome, Micrognathia, and Trichorhinophalangeal Syndrome Type 2.

 Published By: National Institutes of Health